autoloadnextpost/alnp-documentation/en_US/theme-selectors.md

 Each theme is different so in order for Auto Load Next Post to work, the theme selectors must be set according to the theme you currently have active for each section.

-> If you see a notice at the top of the settings page as shown in the screenshot above then can skip setting up Auto Load Next Post.
-If not then please continue reading this article.
+> If you see a notice at the top of the settings page as shown in the screenshot above then you can skip setting up Auto Load Next Post.
+If not, please continue reading this article.

 The first three selectors are necessary for Auto Load Next Post to work.
 The first is the content container, the primary container where the post content is loaded in.
 This is where the next posts will load as the viewer scrolls down reading your content.